PPT: Pretraining with Pseudo-Labeled Trajectories for Motion Forecasting: Framework

 \subsection{Conventional Training for Motion Forecasting}

-In the typical training scheme, we work with a curated dataset containing human-annotated trajectories within a specific domain, denoted as $\mathcal{T} = \{\tau_i\}_i$, where each trajectory $\tau_i$ of an object $i$ is defined by a temporally ordered state vectors $s_{i,t}$, \ie, $\tau_i=(s_{i,t})_t$.
-Each state $s_i$ encapsulates the attributes of the object, \eg, dimensions and center-points.
+Motion forecasting models are typically trained on labeled datasets composed of human-annotated trajectories within a specific domain.
+We denote such a dataset as $\mathcal{T} = \{\tau_i\}_{i}$, where $\tau_i$ is a trajectory of an object $i$ (in a given scene).
+The trajectory is defined by temporally ordered state vectors $s_{i,t}$, \ie, $\tau_i=(s_{i,t})_t$.
+Each state $s_{i,t}$ encapsulates the attributes of the object (\eg, dimensions, heading) and center-point.